thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 )
 {% endhighlight %}

-Our implementation is now much more concise:
+Here is our final implementation.
+It is now much more concise:

 {% highlight python %}
 #!/usr/bin/env python